ChimeHQ/TextStory/README.md

 ## TextStoring

 A simple protocol that abstracts string storage.
-This is very useful for standardizing behavior across NSTextStorage, NSTextView and other objecs you may use for text manipulation.
+This is very useful for standardizing behavior across NSTextStorage, NSTextView and other objects you may use for text manipulation.
 Particularly handy for testing and decoupling systems from Apple's classes behaviors/APIs.

 ### Suggestions or Feedback